Teacher recommendations are vitally important

 But again the question: who owns the recommendation?
 The school?
 Or the teacher?

-One thing is clear: if the young man waived his right to see the recommendation, then by law, the recommendation really is not his.
+If the young man waived his right to see the recommendation, then by law, the recommendation really is not his.
 He has asked the teacher to give her unvarnished, honest opinion of his intellect, his accomplishments, and his personal character.
 And this last bit is important in this case, it seems to me.
 What does his insistence on displaying a swastika say about his character?